tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-01-Welcome-Class.md

   * Weak learners
   * Ensemble methods

-Explain to students, that sometimes you need to deal with categorical data in machine learning problems, for example gender, locations names or risk categories.
+Explain to students, that sometimes you need to deal with categorical data inputs in machine learning problems, for example gender, locations names or risk categories.

 Tell students that in this class, they will learn how to deal with categorical data and how to discern if it's worth to include categorical features or not.